Jacox98/checkmk-fortios-fw/README.md

 1. Copy the files to your CheckMK site's `local` directory or package them as an MKP.
 2. Create an API key on the FortiGate with read permissions for system endpoints.
-3. In CheckMK, configure the **FortiGate via REST API** rule and provide the API key, optional port and timeout values.
+3. In CheckMK, configure the **Fortigate Firmware** rule and provide the API key, optional port and timeout values.

 ## Features